mBaratta96/letterboxd_stats/README.md

 [TMDB]
 api_key = "YOUR_TMDB_API_KEY"
-# When you get your lists (-L options), also get all the runtimes from TMDB
+# When you get your lists (-L options), also get all the runtimes from TMDb
 # and compute the mean of the ratings weighted on the durations.
 This slows the process.
 get_list_runtimes = false